mauriciopoppe/generator-mnm/README.md

 ## Features

-- Made out of many other generators, the main generator only creates a `package.json` file
+- Made out of many other generators, the main generator only creates a [`package.json` file](https://github.com/maurizzzio/generator-mnm/blob/master/generators/app/index.js#L225-L240) and a [minimal `.gitignore` file](https://github.com/maurizzzio/generator-mnm/blob/master/generators/app/index.js#L246-L248)
 - Composable, since the logic to create the README, cli and other files is in its own subgenerator you just have to plug as many subgenerators as you need to your own generator
 - [Babel](https://babeljs.io) for the code/tests
 - [standard](http://standardjs.com/) to lint the code